garyburke888/the_performance_academy_v1/README.md

 - [Heroku](https://www.heroku.com/)

 # Testing
-A detailed description about the testing process and results can be found in [TESTING.md](TESTING.md)
+A detailed and comprehensive description about the testing process and results can be found in [TESTING.md](TESTING.md)

 # Deployment
 This site is deployed to heroku and the versioning was done with git and the Repository is hosted on Github.